-Last Updated on November 13, 2019 by Chef Mireille
+Last Updated on July 9, 2022 by Chef Mireille

 Pikliz – Haitian Pickled Pepper Condiment is a staple pantry item in every household if you’re Haitian.
 If you like spicy food, you will love this condiment!
 This is a spicy punch in the face, so it is meant to be used a little at a time.
 Once you make this wonderful condiment, it will last for months.

 Pikliz is how we add some heat and spice to anything we are preparing.
 Here are some delicious Haitian Recipes you can enhance with a little pikliz.

 This post may include affiliate links.

 Table of Contents

 As many of you know, I am half Haitian and I truly believe the only reason Haitian food isn’t more popular is that not enough people have had the opportunity to taste it.

 Whenever I meet people who have had the pleasure of eating Haitian food, they immediately tell me how much they love it and just about all of them ask me if I know how to make the Haitian Black Rice.
 Well I do!

 However, Haitian Cuisine is so much more than black rice.

 So let’s start with the basics.
 There are two essential recipes that form the backbone of Haitian cuisine.
 Both are used to spice up our food.